Donella365/lab3-splunk/README.md

 Splunk Enterprise is a platform for collecting, indexing, and searching machine data, including logs from servers, network devices, applications, and security tools, enabling correlation and analysis across large volumes of log data.

 In this lab, I deployed a Splunk Enterprise instance on an Ubuntu 22.04 virtual machine in Microsoft Azure, peered via VNet Peering with an existing Windows Server VM.
-From there, I configured log ingestion, built searches to correlate events, and created alerts to detect specific activity patterns.
+From there, I configured log ingestion, built searches to correlate events, and created an alert to detect specific activity patterns.

 ---